- Course Type: Undergraduate

 Throughout the four years of study, students must take modules worth 60 ECTs (European Credit Transfers) each year.
 The majority of modules bear 10 ECTs; however, in the Sophister years there are also 5 credit modules available.
 The modules which may be available to study are as follows:

-Advanced European Union law; Advanced evidence; Advocacy; Child law; Clinical legal education; Collective labour law; Commercial law; Company law; Comparative law; Contemporary issues in Constitutional law; Corporate governance; Corporate insolvency law; Criminology; Critical perspectives on law; Economic and legal aspects of competition policy; Employment law; English land law; Environmental law; European human rights; EU food law; Evidence; Family law; Intellectual property law; International family law; International human rights law; International trade law; Jurisprudence; Legal philosophy; Media law; Medical law and ethics; Penology; Public interest law; Public international law; Refugee and immigration law; Restitution; Tax law; Transnational contract law; Sport and the law.
+Advanced European Union law; Advanced evidence; Advocacy; Child law; Clinical legal education; Collective labour law; Commercial law; Company law; Comparative law; Contemporary issues in Constitutional law; Corporate governance; Corporate insolvency law; Criminology; Critical perspectives on law; Current issues in the legal profession; Economic and legal aspects of competition policy; Employment law; English land law; Environmental law; European human rights; Evidence; Family law; Food law; Intellectual property law; International family law; International human rights law; International trade law; Jurisprudence; Legal philosophy; Media law; Medical law and ethics; Penology; Public interest law; Public international law; Refugee and immigration law; Restitution; Tax law; Transnational contract law; Sport and the law.

-In the Senior Sophister year, students may also opt to write a research dissertation on a topic of their choice in place of a taught module.
+Senior Sophister students may also opt to write a research dissertation on a topic of their choice or apply for the CLE module in place of taught modules.

 Broad Curriculum programme